eric-moreno/IN/README.md

   - Do = 24
   - Hidden = 60

-Would be run by doing:
+Would be executed by running:

 ```bash
 python IN_dataGenerator.py IN_training 1 0 --De 20 --Do 24 --hidden 60